3rd Grade

 Word Study

-The focus is on spelling patterns where students construct an understanding based on studying groups of words.
-Additionally, students focus on spelling while participating in writers’ circle during the editing phase of the writing process.
+The focus is on building morphological awareness, which research demonstrates is a strong predictor of reading and spelling ability.
+Additionally, students focus on spelling while participating in a writers’ circle during the editing phase of the writing process.

 Mathematics